ashraf777/Node-Express-Mongodb-CRUD/README.md

 # Node-Express-Mongodb-CRUD
-Simple CRUD Operation with user authentication in Node using Expresss Framework and mongodb.
+Simple CRUD Operation with user authentication in Node using Expresss Framework, mongodb, pug template engine.
 Also used Passport authentication middleware.